 MBDA recognizes that the financial obligations evidenced by these transactions may be long-term, and require the delivery of goods and services over an extended period.
 In some cases, the agreements may have been awarded as indefinite demand indefinite quantity.
-Consequently, it is not necessary that the funds or other financial value specified under the agreements have actually changed hands for the operator to receive credit.
+Consequently, it is not necessary that the funds or other financial value specified under the agreements have actually changed hands for the project to receive credit.
 In the case of multi-year and multiple-year awards (base and option years), the full contract value, including option years, can be claimed in the year the contract was signed.
-Non-single year contracts shall require the MBEC to communicate with the client, obtain proof of awards that were let on or prior to the end of the MBEC award period and to conduct an update the MBDA performance system.
+Non-single year contracts shall require the MBEC to communicate with the client, obtain proof of awards that were let on or prior to the end of the MBEC award period and to conduct an update in the MBDA performance system.

-3. Increase in Sales - this represents the dollar value of sales that increased within a specific time frame due to the direct assistance provided by the
+3. Increase in Sales - this represents the dollar value of sales that increased within a specific time frame due to the direct assistance provided by the MBEC.

-MBEC.
 This value does not include contracts and procurements obtained.

 This performance measure is designed to capture the value added by the MBEC to its client for business-to-consumer (i.e. retail, discount) markets.
 This performance element must be documented through an initial client assessment and the value of the sales increase shall be recorded in the MBDA Performance System (as supported by client documentation).

 - 4. Number of Jobs Created This is defined as the number of new full time and/or part time employment opportunities reported on the client's payroll during the funding year.
 Persons on paid sick leave, paid holiday and paid vacations are included as employees as are salaried officers and executives of corporations.
 However, proprietors and partners of unincorporated business are not considered employees under this definition. - 5.
 Number of New Clients This represents the actual number of new clients in a funding period.
 "New clients" are defined as those MBEs that complete a written engagement with the MBEC for specific services and registered with the MBEC.
-Clients may be counted as "new clients" by the MBEC only once during the award period (i.e., April 1, 2010 March 31, 2012); provided, that such client is not otherwise an active client of any other MBDA-funded project at the time of engagement. - 6.
+Clients may be counted as "new clients" by the MBEC only once during the award period (i.e., April 1, 2008 December 31, 2009); provided, that such client is not otherwise an active client of any other MBDA-funded project at the time of engagement. - 6.
 Administrative Management & Operational Quality Operational quality refers to the quality and effectiveness of the project operator's delivery of client services and project scope, as evidenced by the following performance elements relating to the day-to-day management of the project: - a) Maintenance of SGI Client Portfolio The Center shall be rated on the balance of SGI firms versus overall clients served.
 The MBEC must maintain the following ratio in order to achieve the specified points.

-Program Year Percent of SGI Firms Served & Allocated Points 1 50.0% (+) 3 Pts.
+Funding Period Percent of SGI Firms Served & Allocated Points 1 50.0% (+) 3 Pts.
 49.9-40.0% 2 Pts.
 39.9-30.0% 1 Pts.
 29.9% or less 0 Pts.
 2 60% (+) 3 Pts.
 59.9-50.0% 2 Pts.
 49.9-40.0% 1 Pts.
 39.9% or less 0 Pts.
+3 70.0% (+) 3 Pts.
+69.9-60.0% 2 Pts.
+59.9-50.0% 1 Pts.
+49.9% or less 0 Pts.